 “Enjoy the views, but also look down to appreciate the world on a smaller scale too.”

-I moved to Dernol in 1988, while working for Laura Ashley in Carno, and subsequently Newtown, as Systems Support Manager and later as a Systems Analyst / Programmer.
+I moved to Dernol in 1988, while working for Laura Ashley in Carno as Systems Support Manager, and subsequently in Newtown as a Systems Analyst / Programmer.
 I left there in 1994 due to illness, and apart from 2 years working part-time on technical support at Llanidloes Resource Centre, I have subsequently split my time between promoting music events, DJing on local radio and at parties, clubs and festivals, freelance IT Support and Website Development, and increasingly spending more time pursuing my life-long interest in insects and plants, the results of which can be seen in the photos on this website.